DasSauerkraut/Terraheim/README.md

 ### Patchnotes
 **v2.3.0 - Mistlands Compatibility**
 - It's been a second, hasn't it.
 - Terraheim has been updated to be compatible with the Mistlands update.
+A massive thanks goes to **blacks7ar** for helping make this happen!
 - As such, T6 Armor is now Mistlands tier equipment, with Flametal armor getting bumped up to T7.
 - The Root, Fenris, and Carapace armor have received proper integration into the mod, and use slightly tweaked versions of the old Judes Equipment effects.
 - The balance.json file has received a pass, and you can now define new armor sets inside it.
 So if a new armor mod comes out, you can tweak this file and it'll be integrateed into Terraheim automatically!